tgdwyer/tgdwyer.github.io/_chapters/frpanimated.md

 ![Deck Observable Visualized](/assets/images/chapterImages/frpanimated/mapDeck.gif)

-Howeaver, this exists as four nested streams rather than one continuous flat stream.
+However, this exists as four nested streams rather than one continuous flat stream.
 How do we fix this?
 We use mergeMap to merge the sub-streams into a single long continuous stream of cards.
 We now have a lovely little deck of cards :)

 ```typescript
 const deck = suits$.pipe(